docQodly/docs/docs/language/EntitySelectionClass.md

  entity=entitySel[length-1]
 ```

-If the entity selection is empty, the function returns Null.
+If the entity selection is empty, the function returns null.

 #### Example